dalexsuam/Third_Semester_Notes/Obsidian/Neuroengineering2/Lecture 7.md

 That's a spinal cord.

 FES is applied on the mixed nerves innervating the muscle, so let's say between the spinal cord and the muscle.
 And we said that FES is eliciting firing of potentials on all fibers above the threshold.

-And so we mentioned that on after five years.
+And so we mentioned that on after fired fibers.

 We see this activation that is.
 Let's say.

-Visible by the pH reflex.
+Visible by the H reflex.
 While on motor fibers we see this activation by the EMOE.
 Okay?
 Are you with me so far?

 What was now this carryover effect?

+1.15.26

 Deals with some effects that goes upwards to the brain spine circuits for controlling the movement.
 What was the hypothesis of?
 And this.